Runaway (dependent)

 A runaway is a minor or (depending upon the local jurisdiction) a person under a specified age who has left their parents or legal guardians without permission.
-Statistics show that females are more likely to run away than males.

 Causes

 Current studies suggest that the primary cause of youth homelessness is family dysfunction in the form of parental neglect, physical or sexual abuse, family substance use disorder, and family violence.
 Nearly half of runaway youths report that at least one of their parents struggles with alcohol addiction, and at least one third reported a parent struggling with drug addiction.

 Studies also show that 89% of child runaways were encouraged to do so by their peers.

 Consequences of running away

 Runaways have an elevated risk of destructive behavior.
-Approximately fifty percent of runaways experience difficulties with schooling; including dropping out, expulsion, or suspension.
+Approximately fifty percent of runaways experience difficulties with schooling, including dropping out, expulsion, or suspension.
 Running away can increase the risk of delinquency for adolescents, and expose them to the risk of victimization.
 There have been many studies in multiple countries about "street children"—youth who have run away and are presently homeless—showing that they have a high risk of taking illicit drugs, developing sexually transmitted infections (STIs), unintended pregnancy, depression, suicide attempts, and sexual exploitation.
 Greater proportions of runaway youths experience clinically significant post-traumatic stress disorder than normative youths.
 Trauma generally begins with runaway youth's experiences within the family and is increased by prolonged traumatic events.
 The likelihood of depression among female runaways is typically related to family conflict and communication.
 Depression in male runaways is typically related to paternal alcohol use disorder and poor family relationships.
-Negative interactions in relationships within the family appear to greatly influence depressive symptoms for both genders.
+Negative interactions in relationships within the family appear to greatly influence depressive symptoms for both of these genders.